Cashmere Store Banner

 We won't claim that buying from us will change the world, but if you're already planning to shop, why not choose products that support specially abled artisans and help the environment at the same time?

-If you're curious about what we've been talking about, you can always check out yeshelpinghand.com/shop.
-Ultimately, the choice is yours.
+If you're curious about what we've been talking about, you can always check out the shop.
+The choice is yours.

 Women and Disabled People Empowerment organization of Nepal